jayala1/WhisperServer2/README.md

 open cmd and ensure you are in root of the extracted folder

+Run python -m venv .env to create virtual enviroment folder

-run the following: .\env\Scripts\activate
+run the following: .env\Scripts\activate to activate it.

 This will create a virtual enviroment for the python code to run you should see (env) in the CMD now.
 If not, python is not an enviroment path in your system settings

-run the python pip install -r requirements.txt This will install all the required packages for the virtual env to run
+run the pip install -r requirements.txt This will install all the required packages for the virtual env to run

 after that, run python init_db.py to initialize the db and create it.